The New Republic: 2012–2016: Chris Hughes ownership and editorial crisis

-On March 9, 2012, Chris Hughes, co-founder of Facebook, was introduced as the New Republic's majority owner and Editor-in-Chief.
+On March 9, 2012, Facebook co-founder Chris Hughes was introduced as the New Republic's majority owner and editor-in-chief.
 Under Hughes, the magazine became less focused on "The Beltway," with more cultural coverage and attention to visuals.
 It stopped running an editorial in every issue.
-Media observers noted a less uniformly pro-Israel tone in the magazine's coverage than its editorial stance during Peretz's ownership.

-On December 4, 2014, Gabriel Snyder, previously of Gawker and Bloomberg, replaced Franklin Foer as editor.
+Media observers noted a less uniformly pro-Israel tone in the magazine's coverage than its editorial stance during Peretz's ownership.In December 4, 2014, Gabriel Snyder, previously of Gawker and Bloomberg, replaced Franklin Foer as editor.
 The magazine was reduced from twenty issues per year to ten and the editorial offices moved from Penn Quarter, Washington DC, to New York, where it was reinvented as a "vertically integrated digital-media company."
 The changes provoked a major crisis among the publication's editorial staff and contributing editors.
 The magazine's literary editor, Leon Wieseltier, resigned in protest.
 Subsequent days brought many more resignations, including those of executive editors Rachel Morris and Greg Veis; nine of the magazine's eleven active senior writers; legal-affairs editor Jeffrey Rosen; the digital-media editor; six culture writers and editors; and thirty-six out of thirty-eight contributing editors (including Paul Berman, Jonathan Chait, William Deresiewicz, Ruth Franklin, Anthony Grafton, Enrique Krauze, Ryan Lizza, Sacha Z. Scoblic, Helen Vendler, Sean Wilentz).
 In all, two-thirds of the names on the editorial masthead were gone.

 The mass resignations forced the magazine to suspend its December 2014 edition.
 Previously a weekly for most of its history, it was immediately before suspension published ten times per year with a circulation of approximately 50,000.
 The company went back to publishing twenty issues a year, and editor Gabriel Snyder worked with staff to reshape it.

-In the wake of the editorial crisis, Hughes indicated that he intended to stay with The New Republic over the long term, telling an NPR interviewer of his desire to make sure the magazine could produce quality journalism "hopefully for decades to come."
+In the wake of the editorial crisis, Hughes indicated that he intended to stay with The New Republic over the long term, telling NPR of his desire to make sure the magazine could produce quality journalism "hopefully for decades to come."
 He published an open letter about his "commitment" to give the magazine "a new mandate for a new century."
 However, on January 11, 2016, Hughes put The New Republic up for sale.
 In another open letter, he said, "After investing a great deal of time, energy, and over $20 million, I have come to the conclusion that it is time for new leadership and vision at The New Republic."